 This class was a deep dive into software design patterns.
 It taught most of the key patterns from the “Gang of Four.”
 It was also a heavy deep dive into UML.

 I thought the class was useful, but the material was dry.
 It is a required part of the ALM.

 CSCI E-93: Computer Architecture

-This and the following two classes (CSCI E-95, and E-92) were my best experience at Harvard so far.
+This and the following two classes (CSCI E-95, and E-92) were my best experience at Harvard.
 I used this class as my “theoretical foundations” requirement for the 3 admissions courses.

 In this class, I built a computer processor from scratch.
 I designed an instruction set, wrote an assembler, an emulator, and then finally implemented the processor using VHDL that ran on a physical piece of hardware (an FPGA development board from Altera).
 My final project video is on YouTube.